Mattioo7/Mattioo7/README.md

 - 🖥 I know some C, C++, C# and Godot Engine.
 - 🎓 I’m currently studying Computer Science at Warsaw Univeristy of Technology
 - 🎮 I like developing games but i'm open to all challanges
+- ♟		I like to play chess and baskeball

 <!---
 Mattioo7/Mattioo7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.